manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 # Self-preservation

-Composition integrity rests on dispatch identity: if a part exposes itself as its concrete type, a reference to that type can bypass the composite and compromise integrity.
+Composition integrity rests on component identity: if a part exposes itself as its concrete type, a reference to that type can bypass the composite and compromise integrity.
 To prevent this, a part may use `this` only as one of its implemented interfaces or as `Object`.